facebookarchive/caffe2/_docs/getting-started/centos.md

 [NVIDIA GRID and TESLA GPU](https://aws.amazon.com/marketplace/pp/B00FYCDDTE?qid=1489162823246&sr=0-1&ref_=srh_res_product_title)

 The above AMI had been tested with Caffe2 + GPU support.
-The installation currently is a little tricky, but we hope over time this can be smoothed out a bit.
+The installation is currently a little tricky, but we hope over time this can be smoothed out a bit.
 This AMI is great though because it supports the [latest and greatest features from NVIDIA](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/accelerated-computing-instances.html).

 ### Installation Guide

-Note that this guide will help you install Caffe2 on any CentOS distro.
-Amazon uses their own flavor of RHEL and they've installed CUDA in different spots than normally expected so keep that in mind.
+Note that this guide will help you install Caffe2 on any CentOS distribution.
+Amazon uses their own flavor of RHEL and they've installed CUDA in different spots than normally expected, so keep that in mind if you have to do some troubleshooting.
 Some of these steps will not be required on vanilla CentOS because things will go in their normal places.

 #### Get your repos set

 For whatever reason, many of the required dependencies don't show up in Amazon's enable repositories.
-Epel is already provided in this image, but the repos is disabled.
+Epel is already provided in this image, but the repo is disabled.
 You need to enable it by editing the repo config to turn it on.
 Set `enabled=1` in the `epel.repo` file.
 This enables you to find `cmake3 leveldb-devel lmdb-devel`.

 ```
 sudo vim /etc/yum.repos.d/epel.repo
 ```

-Next you should update yum and install the Caffe2's core dependencies.
+Next you should update yum and install Caffe2's core dependencies.
 These differ slightly from Ubuntu due to availability of ready-to-go packages.

 ```
 sudo yum update